scikit-tda/ripser.py/docs/about.rst

 ======

 Ripser.py is an evolution of the original C++ Ripser project.
 We have put extensive work into making the package available to Python developers across all major platforms.
+If you are having trouble installing, please let us know by opening a github issue.

 Setup